algibson1/tea_subscriptions/README.md

 Sometimes subscriptions can have different statuses.
 For example, it might be pending if a customer's credit card has not gone through.
 Or, it could be paused, such as if a customer is going out of town for a little while.

 #### Subscriptions
 Subscriptions can sometimes be seasonal.
 Maybe there are some subscriptions only available in spring/summer due to availability of ingredients.
 Or maybe there is an autumn special with a lot of cinnamon and pumpkin spice inspired blends.
 Appropriate columns could be added to the Subscriptions table to account for this.
+On this note, a possible sad path to test for is when a customer tries to subscribe to a subscription that is not currently available.

 ### Endpoints
 - Create teas, subscriptions, and customers